 If you’re diagnosed with chlamydial urethritis, you and any of your sexual partners must be treated with antibiotics.
 It’s important for your partners to receive treatment, even if they don’t show signs of an infection.

 This helps prevent reinfection.
 Without proper treatment, sexual partners may continue to pass the bacteria back and forth.

 In most cases, your doctor will prescribe antibiotics for 5 to 10 days.
 But the CDC notes that a higher dose of 1 gram of azithromycin taken once may also be an effective treatment.

 Most infections will resolve within a week or two.
 It’s important that you abstain from sexual activity for at least seven days after completing a course of antibiotics to prevent reinfection.

 It’s important to seek treatment for STDs as soon as symptoms occur.
 Untreated infections can spread and lead to more serious health complications in men, including:

 Men often don’t show signs of infection right away.
 Regular screenings for STDs can diagnose STDs even if no symptoms are present.
-This is especially important when changing partners or if you’ve multiple sexual partners.
+This is especially important when changing partners or if you have multiple partners.

-Men who are sexually active can prevent STDs with safe sex practices.
-Male and female condoms can greatly reduce the spread of infection.
-Make sure you use a new condom for each sexual encounter.
-Regular screenings for STDs, including HIV, are important for anyone who is sexually active, and especially for those with multiple partners.
+Regular screenings for STDs, including HIV, are important for anyone who’s sexually active, and especially for those with multiple partners.